• Skip to primary navigation

 Vinegar - I like to use apple cider vinegar here but feel free to use white vinegar if it's what you have.
 It provides an acid for the baking soda to react with.

-Flour - My top recommendation is to use Bob's Red Mill All-Purpose Gluten Free Flour because I've tested it and I know it works, but most store-bought gluten free mixes should work too.
+Flour - My top recommendation is to use Bob's Red Mill All-Purpose Gluten Free Flour because I've tested it and I know it works, but most store-bought gluten free all purpose flour should work too.

-If you want to be as unrefined as possible, you can make these savoury vegan muffins with oats blended into flour instead (which actually tastes really good - I tested it).
+If you want to be as unrefined as possible, you can make these savoury vegan muffins with oat flour or oats blended into flour instead (which actually tastes really good - I tested it).

 However do note this will change the colour and texture of the muffins significantly, and they won't look as 'pretty'.